aditya109/journey-aws-cloud-architect/04-ec2-instance-storage/README.md

 To mount an attached EBS volume on every system reboot, add an entry for the device to the `/etc/fstab` file.

-You can use the device name
+You can use the device name, such as `/dev/xvdf`, in `/etc/fstab`, but it is recommeneded using the device's 128-bit UUID

 ## EBS Snapshots Overview